Smarcy/connect_the_dotfiles/README.md

 This software does create symlinks on your machine and even, if wanted, delete files.
 Thus, **think** before you type.
 Even better: study the source code.

+**I am not responsible for any erased, deleted or not recoverable in any way files.**

 ## Installation

 * Install Nim (I recommend [choosenim](https://github.com/dom96/choosenim))